-- Landlords - who need to install long lasting durable railing to meet building code requirements.
+- Landlords - who need to install a long-lasting durable railing to meet building code requirements.

 - Home owners - who are looking for a robust railing that meets insurance requirements.